hiesabx/reservoirflow/docs/source/support_us.md

 ## How Can I Support This Project?

 There are several ways to support this project including [Funding](#funding) or [Sponsorship](#sponsorship).
-If you are an individual who may benefit from this work, consider supporting this project by [Sponsorship on Patreon](https://www.patreon.com/zakgrin) or by any means even by just using this tool and reporting some errors or insights.
+If you are an individual who may benefit from this work, consider supporting this project by <!-- [Sponsorship on Patreon](https://www.patreon.com/zakgrin) -->or by any means even by just using this tool and reporting some errors or insights.
 If you can't then that is fine.
 Our main duty is to keep this tool available and accessible to everyone.
-Below are some ideas on how you can support us based on which side are you coming from.
+Below are some ideas on how you can support us based on which side are you coming from. -->

 ### Universities